EugTech/Open-Eugene/docs/moz-blog-post.md

 ![EugeneTech and Silicon Shire logos](https://cdn-images-1.medium.com/max/2000/1*4vQoP1WOBE86cw2h6PemMQ.png)*EugeneTech and Silicon Shire logos*

-To my knowledge this is the first intentional gathering of open enthusiasts in Eugene.
-We’ve spun up a fresh leadership team for this project by soliciting the community, launched a web site, and will be on-boarding projects, speakers, and entertainment for a fun fresh event December 14–15th downtown.
+This is the likely the first intentional gathering of open enthusiasts in Eugene.
+BarCamp in January 2018 was a great un-conference and one of the most well attended sessions was on open data.
+For Open Eugene Festival we’ve spun up a fresh leadership team by soliciting the community, launched a web site, and are on-boarding projects, speakers, and entertainment for a fun fresh event December 14–15th downtown.
 We are very pleased to have local open source heroes Badgr hanging out.
 Our theme is “open all the things” and welcome everyone to the conversation in the process.
 This is the first of what will hopefully be an annual event.

 ## What to expect at Open Eugene Fest